flatiron/restful/README.md

 [![Build Status](https://secure.travis-ci.org/flatiron/restful.png)](http://travis-ci.org/flatiron/restful)

-Creates [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) [Director](http://github.com/flatiron/director) routers for [resourceful](http://github.com/flatiron/resourceful) models.
+Creates [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) [Director](http://github.com/flatiron/director) routers for [resourceful](http://github.com/flatiron/resourceful) resources.
 Can be used as a stand-alone module or as a [Flatiron](http://github.com/flatiron/) plugin.

 # Installation

      npm install restful

 # Explanation

-Restful removes the process of having to write boilerplate routing tables for resource.
+Restful removes the process of writing boilerplate routing code for interacting with  [resourceful](http://github.com/flatiron/resourceful) resources.
+Restful uses <a href="http://en.wikipedia.org/wiki/Reflection_(computer_programming)">reflection</a> to reflect an http router interface which contains all the restful routes needed to perform basic [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations through [resourceful](http://github.com/flatiron/resourceful). `restful` also has the ability to expose additional arbitrary <a href="#remote">remote</a> methods through it's http router interface.
+Through the removal of this boilerplate code, `restful` creates a standardized and re-usable http interface for any [resourceful](http://github.com/flatiron/resourceful) resource.

 # Usage